silvia-odwyer/gdl/crate/examples/README.md

 Examples for creating GDL graphics natively.

 Note: If you're here to see WebAssembly in action, this is the wrong path, turn back.
-To see WebAssembly in action, clone this repo and run `npm start` after `cd`ing into photon.
+To see WebAssembly in action, check out the `webpack_demo` dir at this repo's root.
-More details can be found in the main repo README.

 ### Running These Examples
 Clone this repo: